dskjal/comfyui-yolov8-simple/README.md

 Yolov8DetectionSegmentation detects and crops an input image.

-ImageCompositeBlurred blurs image borders and overlaps the image at target location.
+ImageCompositeBlurred blurs image borders and overlaps the image at the target location.

 ## Install